-Denmark-based Danske Bank is currently collaborating with IBM to apply machine learning in predicting and fixing IT issues before they affect customers.
+Denmark-based Danske Bank is currently collaborating with IBM Watson to apply machine learning in predicting and fixing IT issues before they affect customers.

 IT outages frequently cause downtime for numerous online banking systems and mobile banking applications.

 These issues put the reputation of banks at risk, especially amongst customers.